mtreinik/led-strip-controller/README.md

 Here are instructions for making a LED strip that can be controlled via an Web API.

-The strip can show any color with red, green and blue LEDs:
+The strip can show any color combination with red, green and blue LEDs:

 ![Red, green and blue color on the LED strip](https://raw.githubusercontent.com/mtreinik/led-strip-controller/main/images/colors.gif)